SpudGunMan/bapi/README.md

 This project wouldn't be anything without Jason Oleham KM4ACK go check him out on [youtube!](https://www.youtube.com/c/KM4ACK) who this project is a direct spawn from.
 Special thanks to the beta testers KM4ACK and K3OGG, K4OAM

-Wine and Box86 script work, https://github.com/WheezyE/Winelink/
+Wine and Box86 script work, https://github.com/WheezyE/Winelink/, Eric Wiessner KI7POL
-Autohotspot script work, from RaspberryConnect.com, Graeme Richards
+Autohotspot script work, from RaspberryConnect.com, Graeme Richards ZL2GZ

 ## TO DO and junk